preactjs/preact-www/content/en/guide/v10/getting-started.md

 ### Setting up JSX

-To transpile JSX you need a babel plugin that converts it to valid JavaScript code.
+To transpile JSX, you need a Babel plugin that converts it to valid JavaScript code.
 The one we all use is [@babel/plugin-transform-react-jsx](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx).
-Once installed you need to specify the function for JSX that should be used:
+Once installed, you need to specify the function for JSX that should be used:

 ```json
 {